dataspecer/ds-wdoi/source/preprocessing/README.md

     - `--donwload`
     - Defaults to `False`
     - The `True` will **overwrite the existing dump** in the current folder.
+  - Optional boolean flag argument whether to restart the API service.
+    - `--restart`
+    - Defaults to `False`.
   - Optional argument to continue from a specific phase.
     - `--continue-from` `[id_sep | ext | mod | recs | load]`
     - Each value represents a phase based on the output files suffixes.